A study on tuning parameter selection for the high-dimensional lasso: Introduction

 where $\epsilon \sim (0,\sigma^2I)$, meaning the entries of $\epsilon$ are mean zero with uncorrelated components each having variance $\sigma^2$.

-When $p > n$, estimation of the linear model requires some structural assumptions on the properties of $\beta^*$ resulting in a penalized linear model.
-We will focus mainly on the lasso with
+When $p > n$, estimation of the linear model requires some structural assumptions on $\bstar$ for learning algorithms to possess theoretical guarantees.
+A common approach in this scenario is to assume $\norm{\bstar}_q$ is small for some $q\geq 0$ and try to estimate $\bstar$ via penalized least squares.
+We will focus mainly on the lasso

-where $\lambda\geq 0$ is a tuning parameter and $\norm{\cdot}_2$ and $\norm{\cdot}_1$ are the $\ell_2$ (Euclidean) and $\ell_1$ norms respectively.
+where $\lambda\geq 0$ is a tuning parameter and $\norm{\cdot}_2$ and $\norm{\cdot}_1$ are the $\ell_2$- (Euclidean) and $\ell_1$-norms respectively.
 Similar $M$-estimators with different penalties include, among others, ridge regression, the group lasso \citep{YuanLin2005}, and the smoothly clipped absolute deviation penalty \citep[SCAD,][]{FanLi2001}.
-We concentrate on the lasso, though we will occasionally also reference ridge regression,
+Though the focus of this paper is on lasso, we will occasionally also reference ridge regression,

 because it has a closed form which can provide intuition.